wwongpai/Observability/agent/eks-mix/README.md

 > [!NOTE]
 > The Admission Controller does not mutate pods that are already created.
 In case you have deployed agent after current workload have been running, you need to scale or rolling update the workloads.

-7. In application deployment manifest, you need to add a service account and you can inject an Agent sidecar into every pod that has the label agent.datadoghq.com/sidecar:fargate.
+7. In application deployment manifest, you need to add a service account and an Agent sidecar is automatically injected into any pod created with the label agent.datadoghq.com/sidecar:fargate
 ```
 apiVersion: apps/v1
 kind: Deployment